Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 ##### Initiate Recovery
+1. Import the circuit file within the app
-1. The AES key associated with the program token is received, used to decrypt the recovery token, and displays a one-time recovery code to the user through a validation screen.
+2. The AES key associated with the program token is received, used to decrypt the recovery token, and displays a one-time recovery code to the user through a validation screen.
-2. The one-time recovery code is received by the Tx Validation pallet, which verifies the code.
+3. The one-time recovery code is received by the Tx Validation pallet, which verifies the code.
-3. From the new account, call initiate_recovery on the extended_recovery pallet.
+4. From the new account, call initiate_recovery on the extended_recovery pallet.
-4. The old account associated with the app receives a notification to approve or reject the recovery a defined number of times.
+5. The old account associated with the app receives a notification to approve or reject the recovery a defined number of times.
-5. If approved or after a defined number of times without responses, with the account id associated with the program token, call vouch_recovery on the recovery pallet.
+6. If approved or after a defined number of times without responses, with the account id associated with the program token, call vouch_recovery on the recovery pallet.

 #### NFC Recovery with extended recovery pallet
 ##### Recovery Setup